bartman/clinvoice-rs/README.md

 *   `left(width=N)`: Left-justifies a string within the given width, truncating if necessary.
 *   `right(width=N)`: Right-justifies a string within the given width, truncating if necessary.
 *   `center(width=N)`: Centers a string within the given width, truncating if necessary.
-*   `decimal(precision)`: Formats a floating-point number to the specified number of decimal places, including trailing zeros.
+*   `decimal(precision=N)`: Formats a floating-point number to the specified number of decimal places, including trailing zeros.